Raptor007/BTTT/ReadMe.txt

 * When starting the game, "Loading Mechs" is sometimes very slow.
  - Move BTTT to an SSD or remove some files from the Mechs folder.

+Frequently Asked Questions (FAQ):
+* How do I set up a game against the computer?
+ - First select which team you would like the AI to control from the main menu.
+Then press Tab to bring up the Team/Mech menu, switch to the AI team, and right-click to spawn Mechs for them.
+Then press Tab again, switch to your team, and spawn your Mechs.
+Finally press Return to bring up the main menu, and Return again to start.
+* How does BTTT compare to MegaMek?
+ - I have not used MegaMek because it requires Java.
+But I can see from the tutorial videos that it is an impressive effort to implement nearly every feature described in any BattleTech rulebook, such as hidden units, radar modes, non-Mech units, etc.
+   By contrast, BTTT streamlines just the core gameplay rules of the BattleMech Manual and Total Warfare, attempting to clone how my friends and I play our tabletop games.
+   Movements, attacks, and damage resolution are animated and described step by step, tracking damage on record sheets.
+It is written in C++ and compiled to native code.
+* Will there be a mobile/tablet port?
+ - Maybe someday, but no promises.
+I play games on PC and use a Blackberry Classic.
+   BTTT and RaptorEngine are both open source C++, so you are welcome to try porting it.
+   You would probably need to ditch my SDL 1.2 bindings for SDL2, rework a few older GL calls that are not available in OpenGLES, and replace keyboard controls with touch.

+Version 0.9.4 Beta (2022-03-14):
+* Fixed to-hit previews in Movement phase not adding walk/run/jump attack modifier.
+* Fixed non-explosive ammo (Gauss) still being usable after critical hit.
+* Fixed several bugs related to Minimum Movement rule.
+[BattleMech Manual p.16]
+* Fixed AI using torso twist with TAG; torso twist is set during Weapon Attack.
+* Mechs controlled by AI move a little smarter and can now use arm flipping.
+* Implemented weapons that deal both damage and heat to target (Plasma Rifles).
+* Enabling hotseat mode mid-game switches your team to the current turn.
+* Default game settings no longer limit to 1 Mech per player.
+* Defined texture information for even more Mechs.
 Version 0.9.3 Beta (2022-02-22):
 * Added rudimentary AI code so you can play against the computer.
 * Can preview to-hit rolls during Movement phase by right-clicking potential targets.